MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx.md

 ### The `interop_helpers.h` header file

-To use the two helper functions in your project, follow these steps.
+To use the helper functions in your project, follow these steps.

-- Add a new **Header File (.h)** item to your project and name it `interop_helpers.h`.
+- Add a new **Header File (.h)** item to your project, and name it `interop_helpers.h`.
 - Replace the contents of `interop_helpers.h` with the code listing above.
 - Add these includes to `pch.h`.